Primer Impacto

-The show's main anchors are Michelle Galván and Pamela Silva Conde.
-Verónica Del Castillo is the show's main Mexico City-based anchor, contributing to reports on Mexican-centered stories, and occasionally filling in.
-Jackie Guerrido is the show's main weather forecaster on weekdays, and also acts as the main fill-in presenter.
-Univision meteorologist Paola Elorza does the weather on weekends.
-Both WLTV chief meteorologist Eduardo Rodríguez and Elorza substitute for Guerrido in the case she's sitting in the anchor desk or absent.
+The show's main anchors are Michelle Galván and Pamela Silva; Verónica Del Castillo is the show's main Mexico City-based anchor, contributing to reports on Mexican-centered stories, and occasionally serving as a fill-in anchor.
+Jackie Guerrido is the show's main weather forecaster, and also acts as the main fill-in presenter; both WLTV chief meteorologist Eduardo Rodríguez and Univision meteorologist Paola Elorza substitute for Guerrido in the event the latter is assigned to substitute as co-anchor or is absent.
 Félix Fernández and Fernando Fiore present the sports segment, produced by the TUDN sports division.